leynos/polythene/README.md

 tries `bwrap` first, then `proot`, and finally `chroot`.
 You can override the store location per command with `--store`.

+Specify `--isolation=<backend>` to prefer a particular sandbox when the host has known restrictions.
+For example, GitHub runners benefit from `--isolation=proot` because bubblewrap cannot map user namespaces.
+Set `POLYTHENE_ISOLATION` to apply the same preference automatically for CLI invocations and the `PolytheneSession` helper.

 For example, you can install and test a package using the same commands in Codex and CI: